robtweed/qewd-baseline/INTERACTIVE.md

 Whilst the example so far has been deliberately very basic, nevertheless you've been able to see the entire *round-trip* life-cycle:

-- initiating event in the browser (a button click in our case)
+- an initiating event in the browser (a button click in our case)
 - using *EWD.send* to send a message JSON payload, identified by a unique *type* property
 - processing the message in QEWD using a handler module
 - returning a response JSON payload from QEWD using the *finished()* method